Commercial Auto Insurance Gainesville FL | Upload Vehicles & Drivers

 Pro Tip

-If you have employees who drive for work, require clean MVRs as part of hiring and annually pull driving records for all authorized drivers.
-One employee with a recent DUI or multiple violations can cost your business thousands in additional premium — or cause a carrier to surcharge your entire fleet.
+If you have employees who drive for work, require clean MVRs as part of hiring and review driving records for authorized drivers.
+One driver with a recent DUI or multiple violations can affect pricing or carrier appetite for the whole schedule.
 Know your drivers' records before your insurer does.

 Fleet Insurance vs. Individual Commercial Auto Policies

-If you operate 5 or more vehicles, a fleet policy is typically more efficient than insuring each vehicle separately.
-Benefits of fleet coverage:
+If you operate multiple vehicles, a fleet structure may be more efficient than handling each vehicle separately.
+Potential benefits of fleet coverage:

 - Blanket coverage: New vehicles added to the fleet are often automatically covered (up to a certain value/time period) without requiring immediate individual endorsement